 An undergraduate or graduate student is eligible to participate in this program provided the student meets the following requirements:

 - Enrolled, or accepted for enrollment, in a degree-seeking course of study

 - Have demonstrated financial need

 The student makes application for CSP through the Student Employment Coordinator.
 The Financial Aid Office determines amount of federal work-study eligibility.

 The Longwood/College Work-Study Program is designed for those students who do not have a FAFSA determined financial need, but have shown an interest and a desire to work.
 All Longwood students may apply for CWS.
 A cumulative GPA of 2.0 is required of upperclassmen.

 The funds used to pay these students are institutional and the program is administered parallel to the Federal Work-Study Program.
 Due to limitation of funds, students should apply early if they wish to be employed under this program.

-Interview forms and information on job vacancies can be found in the Student Employment Office and on this website.
+Hiring and job vacancy forms can be found in the Human Resources Office and on this website.